zitadel/zitadel/docs/docs/guides/installation/managed-dedicated-instance.md

 </Tabs>

 - We need you to point [four DNS subdomains](/docs/apis/domains) to the CAOS-generated IP address.
-- For serving the APIs over HTTPS, we need a wildcard certificate.
 - For being able to send SMS, we need a Twilio sender name, SID and an auth token.
 - ZITADEL also needs to connect to an email relay of your choice.
 We need the SMTP host, user and app key as well as the ZITADEL emails sender address and name.